 What Are Tubular Breasts?

 Tubular breast syndrome is a result of excess thick and robust connective tissue in the chest.
 This connective tissue pulls the breast down and causes it to take on a tubular or cylindrical shape.
-The condition can range from mild to severe, and it affects both men and women.
+The condition can range from mild to severe, and it can affect both men and women.
 In severe cases, the breasts can be so constricted that they fail to develop completely.

 Tuberous Breast Syndrome